CIJ Summer Conference

 Alexenia Dimitrova

 Alexenia Dimitrova is an award-winning journalist, OSINT expert and lecturer in journalism.
-She is Member of the International Consortium of Investigative Journalists (ICIJ) and holder of a shared Pulitzer award (2017) with the ICIJ team for their work on the global investigation The Panama Papers.
+She is a member of the International Consortium of Investigative Journalists (ICIJ) and holder of a shared Pulitzer Prize (2017) with the ICIJ team for their work on the The Panama Papers investigation.

 Anna Leach